gibbok/dojo-keyboard-shortcuts/README.md

 - Messages always contain an identifier with its keys.

 ### How do I run the example?
-- First install all dependecies in 'dojo-keyboard-shortcuts' folder using:
+- First install all dependecies in 'dojo-keyboard-shortcuts' folder using: `npm install`, `npm bower`.
- - `npm install`
- - `npm bower`
-- Now runs your local server and open the example:
+- Now runs your local server and open the example: `gulp connect`, `gulp open`.
- - `gulp connect`
- - `gulp open`
 - Open Developer Console to see the detection in action.